Frequently Asked Questions about UCERIS tablets

 Ask your doctor or pharmacist if you are not sure if your medicine is one listed above.

 What is ulcerative colitis?

-What is a flare-up in ulcerative colitis?
+What is a flare-up of ulcerative colitis?

-Ulcerative colitis symptoms typically come and go.
+UC symptoms typically come and go.
 When symptoms appear, a person is experiencing what is commonly referred to as a "flare-up."

-What is remission in ulcerative colitis?
+What is remission of ulcerative colitis?

 A person with UC may experience months or even years without any symptoms.
 Any span of time without any symptoms is called "remission."